stat545ubc-2022/assignment-b3-momenulhaque/README.md

-# Assignment B3
+# Assignment B4
 ## Shiny app to explore the life expectancy of people in different continents during 1952 to 2007

-This app is part a part of assignment B3 in STAT 545B course.
-Among the two options, I prefered **Option B** to accomplish the assignment.
+This app is part a part of assignment B4 in STAT 545B course.
+Among the two options, I prefered **Option C** to accomplish the assignment B4, therefore I added some additional features to Assignment B3 app.
 Before jumping into the description of the app and data set, I would like to show you the app first.
-[Click here](https://mhmondol.shinyapps.io/Assignment_B3/?_ga=2.112089028.1718176381.1669418652-905595288.1668997978).
+[Click here](https://mhmondol.shinyapps.io/Assignment_B4/).

 ### Data set used and rationale
 The data set can be found [here](https://www.gapminder.org/data/).
 Besides, it is convenient to use from **gapminder** R package.
 For each of 142 countries, the package provides values for life expectancy, GDP per capita, and population, every five years, from 1952 to 2007.
-The app will provide a graphical representation of summary statistics of life-expectancy in different situations.
-One can explore for a specific gdp range, for specific year, for specific continent as well.
-Even it permits to compare them.
-It addition, the app allows to download the graph and filtered data set.
+The app will provide valuable insights as follows-

+#### Exploratory analysis tab

+ - A detailed table of summary statistics (**Table 1**) of life expectancy for different continents at various time point.
+The app allows to download the table as well.
+ - A graphical presentation of that summary statistics (**Figure 1**).
+The graph can be downloaded at flexible dimension.
+ - A compariable scatter plot for continents can be found in the app (**Figure 2**).
+A cintinent-wise linear model is fitted in the same graph.
+The graph is interactive as well.
+ - A detailed data set (**Data set 1**) that is searched through various inputs.
+Also, the data set is allowed to be downloaded in csv file.
+Besdies, data sorting, filtering, searching are possible there.

+#### Time series graphics tab

+ - A time series plot is constructed for life expectancy from 1952 to 2007 for different countries.
+Besides, the plot will allows to compare the trend in different countries.
+The graph is interactive as well.